zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver02.md

 DNSSEC.
 EDNS(0) is standardized in [RFC 6891].

-This test case checks that all name servers has the capability to do EDNS(0) or if not, correctly replies to queries containing ENDS (OPT record).
+This test case checks that all name servers has the capability to do EDNS(0) or if not, correctly replies to queries containing EDNS (OPT record).

 Servers not supporting EDNS(0) must return FORMERR